 “How to tell if ongoing messages differ enough to be impactful in seconds?”

-Do your ongoing messages differ enough to be impactful in seconds?
+Does your message differ enough to make an impact in seconds?

 This question about differentiated marketing messages is one of the Top 100 questions on content marketing.
 It comes from a marketer at nonprofit Be the Match.